gersonlamela/gersonlamela/README.md

 ###

 ### 🚀 About Me
-- 👨‍💻 Software Engineer with a strong focus on **Fullstack JavaScript development**
+- 👨‍💻 Software Engineer with a strong focus on **Fullstack development**
 - 🛠️ Experienced in building scalable **SaaS platforms, web applications, and APIs**
 - 💡 Skilled at designing, developing, and deploying production-ready solutions using **modern frameworks and cloud technologies**
 - 🌍 Open to **international opportunities and freelance collaborations**